LEADING WOMEN OF ABWA 2023 Top Ten Nominee and 2022 Woman of the Year

 Updated: Mar 10

 TOP TEN NOMINEE, VERONICA CRUZ

-Our 2021 Woman of the Year, Veronica Cruz, joined Novi Oaks Charter Chapter in January of 2020, sight-unseen.
+Our 2023 Top Ten Nominee, Veronica Cruz, joined Novi Oaks Charter Chapter in January of 2020, sight-unseen.
 We are thankful for her leap of faith.
 She immediately became involved and has volunteered her help on the annual fundraising auction, the Eastern Michigan Council (EMC) event to honor Cheryl Blair (July 16 & 17, 2021), is Chair of the fundraising committee, and helped Novi Oaks find its new meeting location at the Livonia Chamber offices.
 She is currently serving as the chapter secretary.
 She has taken an Apex course (ABWA's education platform) and has attended an Eastern Michigan Council meeting.
 Veronica personifies the best way to get the most out of an ABWA membership!